mlegas/Raytracer/README.md

 The executable for the Raytracer can be found in the bin folder.

 Clicking on the SDL2 window while the program is ray tracing will freeze it, please be aware. :)

+## Evaluation
+An evaluation of this raytracer can be watched on YouTube by clicking [here](https://youtu.be/vtdITwPY7Qg).